 To encourage Shareholder engagement and participation at the AGM, Shareholders have the opportunity to attend the AGM, ask questions, participate in voting and meet the Board in person.
+All votes at Shareholder meetings are decided by poll.

 Shareholders who are unable to attend the AGM are encouraged to vote on the proposed motions by appointing a proxy via the proxy form that accompanies the notice of meeting.
 Shareholders have the opportunity to submit written questions to GSS and its external auditor or make comments on the management of GSS.
 Presentations and speeches made by the Chair and CEO at the AGM will be made available on the ASX announcements platform, and the Company's website before the commencement of the meeting.
 The results of the general meeting will also be announced to the ASX immediately following the conclusion of the AGM.